Breshad Perriman: Detroit Lions

-On March 22, 2021, Perriman signed a one-year contract with the Lions.
-On August 30, 2021, the Lions cut Perriman.
+On March 22, 2021, Perriman signed a one-year contract with the Detroit Lions.
+On August 30, the Lions cut Perriman.

 Chicago Bears

 On September 6, 2021, Perriman signed a one-year, $900,000 contract with the Chicago Bears.
-He was waived on November 7, 2021, without playing a snap for the team.
+He was waived on November 7, without playing a snap for the team.

 Tampa Bay Buccaneers (second stint)

 On November 9, 2021, Perriman was signed to the Buccaneers practice squad.
 He was promoted to the active roster in December.
-On December 12, 2021, Perriman caught a 58-yard touchdown from Tom Brady.
-The touchdown was a walk—off in overtime against the Bills.
+On December 12, Perriman caught a 58-yard touchdown from Tom Brady; the touchdown was a walk—off in overtime against the Buffalo Bills.
 The pass was Brady’s 700th touchdown pass.
 Perriman played in six games in the 2021 season and had 11 receptions for 167 yards and one touchdown.

 On March 24, 2022, Perriman re-signed with the Buccaneers.

-Perriman appeared in 11 games in the 2022 season.
-He finished with nine receptions for 110 receiving yards and one receiving touchdown.
+Perriman appeared in 11 games in the 2022 season, finishing the year with nine receptions for 110 receiving yards and one receiving touchdown.

 Indianapolis Colts

-On June 5, 2023, Perriman signed with the Colts.
-He was released on August 29, 2023.
+On June 5, 2023, Perriman signed with the Indianapolis Colts.
+He was released by Indianapolis on August 29.